yogesh-bansal/xelatex-emoji/README.md

 ### Image path

+By default, xelatex-emoji expects the images to be in `images/utf8code.extension`.
+The package supports the same image formats (extensions) as XeLaTeX.

+For example: If you insert the emoji 💩 (code `1F4A9`) in your document, then the translation will work if the file `images/1F4A9.pdf` or `images/1F4A9.png` exist.
+If both exist, then XeLaTeX will use the “better” version `images/1F4A9.pdf`.

-By default, xelatex-emoji expects the images to be in `images/utf8code.png`.
-You can change the path and extension by creating your own `\xelatexemojipath` command.
+You can change the emoji image path and extension by creating your own `\xelatexemojipath` command.

 ```tex
 \newcommand{\xelatexemojipath}[1]{mycustompath/#1.pdf}